Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025

 What Wall Street Thinks

 Tesla’s stock price outlook for 2025 varies widely among analysts, reflecting uncertainties in production, market conditions, and EV advancements.
-Analyst price targets span a very wide range, with the most bearish analyst putting forward a $120 price target, and the most bullish suggesting this stock could head to $550 per share.
+Analyst price targets span a very wide range, with the most bearish analyst putting forward a $115 price target, and the most bullish suggesting this stock could head to $465 per share.

-Thus, there’s not really a true consensus of where this stock is headed.
+Thus, there’s not really a true idea of where this stock is headed.
 And when investors think about the fact that many of these analyst projections are outdated, doing the math on where this stock could be headed over the course of the next year isn’t as easy as it seems.

+It’s worth noting that analysts remain largely bullish on the stock, though.
+However, given how far Tesla has fallen from its peak, even if the company can hit this target over the next year, it’ll still have a ways to go to make it to a new all-time high.
 The thing about Tesla and other high-growth stocks is that I find analysts are often chasing the returns these stocks provide.
 Thus, I think it’s best for most investors to steer clear of using analyst price targets as anything other than guardrails.
 Indeed, Tesla is one company I think is worth doing one’s own DCF analysis on and coming to one’s own price target.

 Tesla’s 2025 Outlook

+As we move through 2025, analyst opinions on where Tesla could be headed do vary.
+Overall, Tesla’s stock performance in 2025 is expected to be shaped by production output, market trends and advancements in EV and battery technology.
 Analysts project a 17.5% revenue increase to $117.2 billion, driven by growing demand and energy sector expansion.
 Tesla’s 2025 deliveries are forecasted at 1.95 million units by Barclays, below Bloomberg’s consensus of 2.08 million and Tesla’s earlier estimates.

 Despite a 62.5% stock surge in 2024, an $80 billion market value drop raised concerns.
 CEO Elon Musk remains optimistic, expecting a 20-30% delivery increase, though management later emphasized a “return to growth.”